heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 Defaults are sufficient.
 A `DENY` from the PDP terminates the subscription with `AccessDeniedException`.
 A `SUSPEND` keeps the subscription alive but silently drops items.
 The subscriber sees data while permitted and a terminal error if denied.
 This matches subscription-based business models where service delivery should stop when the subscriber's contract ends.

-**Drop while suspended, silent transitions** — the subscription should survive deny windows transparently.
+**Drop while suspended, silent transitions.** The subscription should survive deny windows transparently.
 The subscriber sees data when permitted and silence otherwise, with no boundary events.

 ```java
 @StreamEnforce